 I mostly recommend this book for new and inexperienced dog owners along with any of the solid training guides listed.
 This is a good book to start with, but you'll need a few others on this list for a complete picture of training.

 10. Puppy Training: Proven and Fast Working Techniques

 Speaking about training puppies specifically, this is one of the most straightforward, easy to understand guides.
 “Puppy Training” is another of my favorite dog training book recommendations for completely inexperienced, new dog owners – it covers everything on puppy training.

 Where other best dog training books from this list mostly cover just basic obedience training of dogs, this one covers the trickier topics that are very applicable to young dogs, crate training and potty training, in great detail.
 If you can only afford to purchase one book for training your dog, this is a good place to begin.

-WOULD RATHER LISTEN?
-7 Best Audiobooks for Dog Owners and Dog Lovers
+RELATED: 7 Best Audiobooks for Dog Owners

-Top 10 Advanced Dog Obedience Training Books
+10 Advanced Dog Obedience Training Books

 1. The Other End of the Leash: Why We Do What We Do Around Dogs